 How to recycle ceiling fan packaging

 After properly disposing of your old ceiling fan, you can continue your environmentally conscious efforts by recycling the packaging your new Hunter ceiling fan came in.
 We continue researching new, sustainable packaging techniques, but here are a few ways you can recycle your ceiling fan packaging now.

-- Simply the light glass shades as a pencil holder for your home office desk or a candle votive.
+- Use the light glass shades as a pencil holder or a candle votive for your home office desk

 - Spray paint the motor housing to use as a planter.
 The center hole is the perfect size for small plants like herbs and succulents.